esl-epfl/x-heep/docs/source/How_to/IntegratePeripheral.md

 ## 4. Reserve Address Space in the Configuration
 This is another crucial step in the integration of the peripheral.
 Please be aware that the address map of X-HEEP might change in the future, so consider this for the addresses of the following examples.
-As said at the beginning of this guide, these steps are the same for any domain you want to integrate the perihperal in, both `peripherals` and `always-on peripherals`.
+As said at the beginning of this guide, these steps are the same for any domain you want to integrate the perihperal in, both `user peripherals` and `base peripherals`.

 1. Extend the configuration you built (HJSON or Python) with a new entry in the preferred domain.
 Example (`configs/general.hjson`):
    ```hjson